Watchlist Policy Configuration

 Socure allows you to configure policies as granularly as needed to match your risk tolerance and operational bandwidth.

-By default, policies are separated into screening and monitoring.
+By default, Socure separates policies into screening and monitoring.
 You can further segment policies by watchlist type, or even by specific list or source:

 For example:

-You will repeat the configuration process twice—once for screening and once for monitoring.
-You can duplicate a screening policy to create a monitoring policy and adjust only what is different.
+You repeat the configuration process twice—once for screening and once for monitoring.
+You can duplicate a screening policy to create a monitoring policy and adjust only what's different.

 Default policies

-The default settings in Socure's Watchlist module are carefully calibrated to balance screening accuracy with operational efficiency.
+The default settings in Socure's Watchlist module balance screening accuracy with operational efficiency.
 They integrate industry best practices and feedback from our global customer base:

 These default settings provide a configuration that reflects industry standards, supporting effective and efficient watchlist monitoring.
-However, they are provided purely for your convenience and should not be considered legal advice.
+However, Socure provides them purely for your convenience, and you shouldn't consider them legal advice.
 Always confirm configurations with your compliance team.

 Step 1 - Create a new policy

-• Name the policy clearly so it’s obvious where it applies (e.g., Sanctions_Onboarding or PEP_Monitoring).
+- Name the policy so it’s clear where it applies (for example,

 Step 2 - Select watchlists and sources